Laser fine cutting

 Laser fine cutting: A good decision

-HAILTEC has been an expert for laser fine cutting and welding in micromachining since 2005.
+HAILTEC has been an expert in laser fine cutting and welding in micro processing since 2005.
 For precise laser cutting, we rely on QCW pulsed fiber lasers and Nd:YAG laser systems from DMG MORI and Trumpf.
-These laser sources introduce very little energy into the part.
-Little heat means little distortion and allows for high filigree cuts.
-With fine cutting laser systems and modern beam sources, we achieve reproducible fine cuts of 0.03 mm gap width and less for you.
+These laser sources introduce very little energy into the material.
+Little heat means little distortion and allows highly delicate cuts.
+With fine cutting systems and modern beam sources, we achieve reproducibly fine cuts of 0.03 mm gap width and less for you.
 Depending on the sheet thickness, the tolerances are in the range of +/- 0.01 mm.
-As a contract manufacturer, we can also deburr or satin-finish the parts on request.
+As a contract manufacturer, we can deburr or satin-finish the parts on request.

-Another advantage of laser fine cutting with HAILTEC: Our zero point clamping system fixtures with repeatable accuracy and thus ensures short short set-up times.
-This is particularly practical when cutting pre-punched strips with press-fit zones or when re-setting already machined components.
+Another advantage of laser fineblanking with HAILTEC: Our zero-point clamping system fixtures with repeat accuracy and thus ensures short set-up times. short set-up times.

 Ideal for industries such as medical technology or automotive.